microsoft/FluidFramework/README.md

 ### Troubleshooting

-- Mysterious build failures, especially with no changes? `pnpm clean`
+- `pnpm clean` if random build failures, especially with no changes
-- If debugging becomes slow or hangs, clean the repo with `git clean -xdf` to remove extraneous files.
+- `git clean -xdf` to remove extraneous files if debugging becomes slow or hangs.

 ## Testing